 Another benefit is that Netlify is easy to learn and use as you only need a few clicks to set up everything.
 It is the way to go because it is free.
 Netlify offers many great features on its free plan, but you can still choose other plans, depending on your needs.

 To sum up, CMS is always a good option for building websites and making changes.
 These CMS we recommend will not disappoint you.
 Moreover, they will make it easier to create content and publish it.
+If you’re looking for other alternatives to WordPress, you may find this article useful.
 You can choose a suitable package based on your needs and enjoy your journey with JAMstack and the headless CMS that make sense of it all!
+You can even use WordPress as a headless CMS